johanclaesson/picpocket/README.md

 kind of user keybindings.

 It is recommended to set picp-keystroke-alist to a symbol as above.
-That makes the command picp-edit-keystrokes (bound to e in picpocket buffer) jump to your definition for quick changes.
+That makes the command picp-edit-keystrokes' (bound to `e in picpocket buffer) jump to your definition for quick changes.
 Edit the list and type M-C-x to save it.